 Exact pricing can be a challenging process when customers need a variety of complex parts.
 Deals are made and special pricing is often offered when a supplier is negotiating with a customer; if the customer requires repeat business, the process could need to happen all over again.
 When suppliers add a private catalog capability to their website, it allows customers to return and re-order parts without any need to manually modify or negotiate previous sales conditions.
 A private catalog can also be used to give enhanced deals to customers if they order more parts, potentially leading to a larger sale.

 Distributors are another major source of business for manufacturers.
 They usually have their own set of requirements for uploading product data into their systems.
 When manufacturers implement a product data syndication system, their product information is available for easy distribution across all sales channels.
 These syndication systems provide product information, technical specifications, dimensional data, CAD models, pricing, shipping, and other types of information in whatever format required.
 Vital product information can be kept current, accurate, and available for whatever digital system a distributor requires.
 This ultimately improves relationships for manufacturers’ sales channels and saves time for all involved parties.

-Improving Product Information Availability
+Improving Product Information Availability At Every Level

 When buyers and distributors have an easy and efficient way to purchase products, it gives manufacturers a big advantage over their competition.
 While the multiple options available for getting information to clients may seem overwhelming, centralized product data can be an effective solution for manufacturers, distributors, and buyers alike.

-By employing centralized data solutions, suppliers can use the Information Age to their best advantage--providing the most current and accurate product information directly into the hands of potential customers that need it the most.
+By employing centralized data solutions, suppliers can use the Information Age to their best advantage — providing the most current and accurate product information directly into the hands of potential customers that need it the most.
 If you have any questions, contact Team Thomas.